What Is a Yard

 Sports and Fitness

-Track and field events often use meters for race distances, while many training programs in the U.S. Consider this: reference yards.
-That's why knowing that 100 meters is roughly 109 yards helps athletes visualize sprint lengths or plan interval workouts.
-Take this: a 400‑meter race is close to four and a half 100‑meter segments, or about 437 yards.
+Track and field events often use meters for race distances, while many training programs in the U.S. On top of that, reference yards.
+Knowing that 100 meters is roughly 109 yards helps athletes visualize sprint lengths or plan interval workouts.
+To give you an idea, a 400‑meter race is close to four and a half 100‑meter segments, or about 437 yards.

 Construction and DIY